Underground-Railroad/magnificentMammals/brainDump/ponderings/prettyPonderings.md

 # 🧠 Ponderings

 > Neuroplasticity is something I have dabbled in since I was a child.
-I have made a hobby sport at the adaptability of my noodle. `<br>`
+I have made a hobby sport at the adaptability of my noodle. <br>
-> In all it's imperfections I am gifted with the ability to draw wisdom from my environment and ancestral knowledge, I cannot take credit for all I know...I will cite my sources along the way. `<br>`
+> In all it's imperfections I am gifted with the ability to draw wisdom from my environment and ancestral knowledge, [we are all capable of this however not everyone has access = oppression muffles these abilities] I cannot take credit for all I know...I will cite my sources along the way. <br>
-> This is small a collection of thoughts I enjoy reflecting on.
-[It will grow as I have time / space]
+> This is small a collection of thoughts I enjoy reflecting on. <br>
+> [It will grow as I have time / space]

 <h1 align="center">I am intentionally influencing counter culture</h1>